-- Global account policies for Active Directory domains on page 130 - Active Directory account policies for Active Directory domains on page 135
+• Global account policies for Active Directory domains on page 133 up your own password policies for each domain or container.

+• Active Directory account policies for Active Directory domains on page 138

 Using password policies

 The Active Directory password policy is predefined for Active Directory.
 You can apply this password policy to Active Directory user accounts passwords (ADSAccount.UserPassword) of an Active Directory domain or an Active Directory container.